simonhac/FroniusPusher/README.md

 3. **Master/Slave Detection**: Inverters are classified based on their monitoring capabilities (master monitors load)
 4. **Real-time Updates**: Data is fetched every 2 seconds and pushed to the client via SSE
 5. **Historical Data**: The server maintains a 10-minute rolling buffer of power data for charting
+6. **Energy Tracking**: Dual tracking system using both hardware counters and power integration with trapezoidal rule
+7. **Serial Number Tracking**: Device data and energy counters are tracked by serial number for consistency across reconnections

 ## API Endpoints